 About Michelangelo Scholar Publishing Limited

-JAUD is a scholarly platform for architectural design, urban design, urban culture and other fields.
+JAUD is a scholarly platform for architectural design, urban design, urban culture, and other fields.
 Through our rigorous peer-review and open access publishing programs, JAUD plays a crucial role in shaping future urban environments and architectural practices.
 JAUD supports interdisciplinary research and shared expertise, enabling the co-creation of solutions that address global urban development and planning issues.
 We invite researchers, practitioners, and students to contribute, collaborate, and share their insights to shape the future of built environments.
 For inquiries or submissions, please contact the editorial office through our official channels.
 Together, we can advance scholarly dissemination and create more resilient, inclusive urban landscapes.

 JACAC is a scholarly platform dedicated to the dissemination of ancient Chinese arts and crafts culture, covering the fields of ancient Chinese painting, sculpture, calligraphy, handicrafts, and so on.
 JACAC aims to share the arts and crafts culture, thought, and theory of ancient China, disseminate the brilliant achievements of ancient Chinese arts and crafts, promote the study of ancient Chinese arts and crafts culture, and strive to be in the leading position in this field.
 Scholarly papers submitted to JACAC may also include research on art and craft design in the context of historical exchange and cultural transmission between East and West.